Skip to content

 Philosophies (different directions)

-LensSELF (SELF Chain + App)Vant Chat
+LensSELF (Celestial + App)Vant Chat

 NotificationsWeb Push, encrypted to the browserAPNs / FCM via Apple and Google